MiningMark48/Tidal-Bot/README.md

  - Bot Management
  - Admin/Bot Owner
  - Music (Requires local [Lavalink](https://github.com/Frederikam/Lavalink) server)
+ - Background Features:
    - Quoting
      - Add a webhook named *tb-quote* and react with 📌 (pushpin)
    - "R U Mobile?" - Mobile message detection
      - Use the *rum* command to enable
    - (Semi) Auto URL Shorten
      - Use the *toggleaurls* command to enable
  - and more!

 For a list of all available commands, see [commands.md](https://github.com/MiningMark48/Tidal-Bot/blob/master/commands.md).